Chart Color Schemes

 Infrastructure

-Wembley Downs has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Wembley Downs has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that may impact this region.
-Notable ones include Floreat Beach Masterplan, Bold Park Aquatic Centre Redevelopment, Wembley Downs Local Centre Precinct Structure Plan, and City Beach Highrise Development.
-The following list details those most relevant.
+Changes to local infrastructure, planning frameworks, and major projects represent significant influences on suburban performance.
+AreaSearch has identified a total of 8 projects expected to influence the local area.
+Principal projects include the Floreat Beach Masterplan, the Bold Park Aquatic Centre Redevelopment, the Wembley Downs Local Centre Precinct Structure Plan, and the City Beach Highrise Development.

 Professional plan users can use the search below to filter and access additional projects.